-If you exceed the 14 day limit, then you can deduct a portion of the expenses associated with maintaining your property.
-Big ticket examples include property taxes, insurance, utilities, wifi and even rent!
+Yes, but it depends on your rental situation!
+If you exceed the 14-day limit (meaning your property was rented out for more than 14 days in a given tax year), then you can deduct a portion of the expenses associated with maintaining your property.
+Big ticket examples include property taxes, utilities, wifi, and even rent!

-If you rent a room in your home while you continue to occupy it, apportioning your expenses includes an extra step.
+If you rent a room in your home while you also continue to occupy the property, apportioning your expenses includes an extra step.

-Similar to the previous example, you’ll begin by apportioning your expenses based on the rate of guest occupancy.
+Similar to the previous example, you’ll begin by apportioning your expenses based on the rate of guest occupancy (in that example, the guest occupancy is 50%).
 Once you have calculated a rate of occupancy, you’ll multiply this percentage by the amount of space the rental constitutes.

 Consider that same ski cabin again.
 This time, imagine you occupy the cabin all year, but you also rent out two of four bedrooms for 6 months of the year.
-We can take our same rate of occupancy (6/12 = 50%) and multiply it by the proportion of space occupied (2 of 4 rooms = 50%).
+We can take our same rate of occupancy (6 months out of 12 = 50%) and multiply it by the proportion of space occupied (2 of 4 rooms = 50%).
 Multiplying these two numbers gives us a deductible business percentage of 25%.